Reuse your features: unifying retrieval and feature-metric alignment: Experiments

 \subsection{Datasets and baselines}

-\textbf{Training} Our retrieval encoder is pretrained on SfM120k \cite{radenovic2018fine}, which depicts common landmarks around the world, downloaded from Flickr and clustered with Structure-from-motion, using the contrastive loss and hard-negative mining for retrieval.
-We experimented with the original version given by the authors, which initializes their training with weights from custom ImageNet pretraining on Caffe \cite{jia2014caffe}, but we found better convergence and performance when initializing with PyTorch ImageNet pretraining.
+\textbf{Training} As other works \cite{sarlin2021back, germain2019sparse}, we train two models in different datasets to learn specific domains.
+For the first one, our retrieval encoder is pretrained on SfM120k \cite{radenovic2018fine}, which depicts common landmarks around the world and clustered with COLMAP \cite{schonberger2016structure}.
+Training uses the contrastive loss and hard-negative mining.
+We experimented with the original version given by the authors, which initializes their training with weights from custom ImageNet pretraining on Caffe \cite{jia2014caffe}, but we found better convergence when initializing with PyTorch \cite{paszke2019pytorch} ImageNet pretraining \cite{deng2009imagenet}.
 We use MegaDepth \cite{li2018megadepth} dataset for training the feature-metric alignment procedure.
-It contains about 1M of images depicting popular landmarks, grouped into 196 scenes and reconstructed by COLMAP \cite{schonberger2016structure}.
+It contains about 1 million images depicting popular landmarks, grouped into 196 scenes and reconstructed by COLMAP \cite{schonberger2016structure}.
 MegaDepth provides depth maps and pose information for every camera.
 We use the same split as D2-Net \cite{dusmanu2019d2} for training and validation.
 The training is performed for 20k iterations with the Adam optimizer, using a constant learning rate of $5 \times 10^{-6}$ and a batch size of 6.
+This first model will be evaluated in Aachen Day-Night.

-\textbf{Evaluation} We selected Aachen Day-Night for evaluation, as it depicts the old inner city of Aachen, testing visual localization under day-night condition.
-Aachen Day-Night include SfM reconstructions: 3D point clouds/dense maps and camera poses.
-As proposed by \cite{radenovic2018fine}, we use multiscale and learned whitening to obtain the retrieval candidates, for scales $1, \frac{1}{\sqrt{2}}$ and $\frac{1}{2}$.
+For our second model, our retrieval encoder is pretrained on MSLS \cite{warburg2020mapillary}, a large dataset for urban and suburban place recognition from images sequences.
+We used the model provided by \cite{leyvavallina2021gcl}, which was trained in MSLS using their Generalized Contrastive Loss.
+As PixLoc \cite{sarlin2021back}, we use the training set of the Extended CMU dataset for the feature-metric training.
+The training is performed for 40k iterations with the Adam optimizer, using a constant learning rate of $1 \times 10^{-5}$ and a batch size of 3.
+This model will be evaluated in RobotCar and the Extended CMU seasons datasets.

 \textbf{Baselines} We compare against two groups of methods: Feature Matching (FM) and Unified methods.